VanDavv/Gaze_pointer_controller/README.md

 The project need Intel's OpenVino ToolKit to be installed (version 2020.3 LTS).
 Also required are the three pretrained models needed as an input pipeline for the gaze estimation model:
 * Face detection model : face-detection-retail-0004
-* Head pose estimation model :
+* Head pose estimation model : head-pose-estimation-adas-0001
-* Face landmark detection model :
+* Face landmark detection model : landmarks-regression-retail-0009

-And finally the gaze estimation model, itself:
+And finally the gaze estimation model, itself:gaze-estimation-adas-0002

 The "model downloader" could be used to download the models: e.g. `python /opt/intel/openvino/deployment_tools/tools/model_downloader/downloader.py --name face-detection-retail-0004`